 In 2014, he completed a score to the short film Smog as well as Inkle Studios' multi-award winning game 80 Days.
 Following the success of his music to Sorcery!
 3, Laurence was invited to provide music not just for the concluding chapter in the series, but a replacement theme for Sorcery!
 2. Recording sessions for the series took place in November 2015 and are now available from bandcamp.

-He lists his main musical influences as, Bach, Beethoven, Shostakovich, Brahms, Mahler, Elgar, Stravinsky, Walton, Jerry Goldsmith, Harry Gregson-Williams, Alexandre Desplat, and more recently, James Macmillan, Peter Maxwell-Davies, Thomas Adès and Oliver Knussen.
+He lists his main musical influences as, Bach, Beethoven, Shostakovich, Brahms, Mahler, Elgar, Stravinsky, Walton, Jerry Goldsmith, Harry Gregson-Williams, Alexandre Desplat, John Williams and more recently, James Macmillan, Peter Maxwell-Davies, Thomas Adès and Oliver Knussen.